santigarcor/laratrust/docs/usage/concepts.rst

 ..
 WARNING::
    There aren't  ``Laratrust::hasPermission`` or ``Laratrust::isAbleTo`` facade methods, because you can use the ``Laratrust::can`` even when using the ``Authorizable`` trait.

-You can also use wildcards to check any matching permission by doing:
+You can also use wildcard to check any matching permission by doing:

 .. code-block:: php